-- be introduced by top experts to scattering methods, including diffraction, small angle scattering, X-ray absorption spectroscopy (EXAFS), inelastic neutron scattering, and imaging
+- be introduced by top experts to scattering methods, including diffraction, small angle scattering, imaging, and inelastic neutron scattering

-- be introduced to X-ray imaging applications in Medical Physics
+- be introduced to imaging applications in Medical Physics

 - develop an intuitive view of the application of these scattering methods to solve their own research questions

 - have access to hands-on exercises, including proposal writing, virtual reality experiments, data analysis and presentation of data

 - participate in hands-on experiments at the DTU Imaging facility and at MAX-IV (the latter to be confirmed)